Submodular Maximization using Test Scores: Model and Problem Formulation

+Many value functions used in literature to model production and other systems satisfy the conditions of being symmetric, monotone non-decreasing submodular value functions.
+In this section, we introduce and discuss several well known examples.

+A common value function is defined to be an increasing function of the sum of individual values: $g(\vec{x}) = \bar{g}\left(\sum_{i=1}^n x_i\right)$, where $\bar{g}$ is a non-negative increasing function.
+In particular, this value function allows to model production systems that exhibit a diminishing returns property when $\bar{g}$ is concave.
+This value function appears frequently in optimization problems when modeling risk aversion and decreasing marginal preferences, for instance, in risk-averse capital budgeting under uncertainty, competitive facility location, and combinatorial auctions \citep{Ahmed2011}.
+A popular example of such a function is the threshold or budget-additive function, i.e., $g(\vec{x}) = \min\{\sum_{i=1}^n x_i, B\}$ for some $B > 0$, which arises in a number of applications.

+Another example is the \emph{best-shot value function} defined as the maximum individual value $g(\vec{x}) = \max\{x_1,x_2,\ldots,x_n\}$.
+This value function allows to model scenarios when one only derives values from the best individual option.
+For example, this arises in online crowdsourcing systems in which solutions to a problem are solicited by an open call to the online community, several candidate solutions are received, but eventually only a best submitted solution is used.

+A natural generalization of the best-shot value function is a \emph{top}-$r$ \emph{value function} defined as the sum of $r$ highest individual values, for a given parameter $r\geq 1$, i.e. $g(\vec{x}) = x_{(1)} + x_{(2)} + \cdots + x_{(r)}$, where $x_{(i)}$ is the $i$-th largest element of input vector $\vec{x}$.
+This value function boils down to the best-shot value function for $r = 1$.
+This value function is of interest in a variety of applications such as information retrieval and recommender systems, where the goal is to identify a set of most relevant items.
+This value function was used in \cite{kleinberg2015team} to evaluate efficiency of test-score based algorithms for maximizing a stochastic monotone submodular function subject to a cardinality constraint.

-\item \emph{Constant Elasticity of Substitution (CES)}: For a given parameter $r>0$, $g(\vec{x}) = \left(x_1^r + x_2^r + \cdots + x_n^r\right)^{1/r}.$ The family of CES production functions accommodates different types of productions by a suitable choice of parameter $r$ and has been applied in several different scenarios in Economics~\citep{A69,S56,DS77}.
-The function models a production that is linear in the total production output for the value of parameter $r = 1$, and it corresponds to the best-shot production in the limit as the value of parameter $r$ goes to infinity.
-It is a submodular value function for any value of the parameter $r\geq 1$.
+A well known value function is the \emph{constant elasticity of substitution (CES) value function}, which is defined by $g(\vec{x}) = \left( \sum_{i=1}^n x_i^r \right)^{1/r}$, for a positive value parameter $r$.
+This value function has been in common use to model production systems in economics and other areas~\citep{FSV16,DS77,A69,S56}.
+The family of CES value functions accommodates different types of production by suitable choice of parameter $r$, including the linear production for $r = 1$ and the best-shot production in the limit as the value of parameter $r$ goes to infinity.
+The CES value function is a submodular value function for values of parameter $r\geq 1$.
+For $r \neq 1$, the term $1/(1-r)$ is referred to as the elasticity of substitution---it is the elasticity of two input values to a production with respect to the ratio of their marginal products.